Rock Garden, Ryoan-ji: japan-guide.com

 The fact that energy propagation is ergodic leads me to think that

 time as conceived in relation to Einstein's relativity is really

-very geometrical ... purely geometrical in which the math of
+geometrical; purely geometrical in which the math of Minkowski works

-Minkowski works to perfection.
-The stuff of "waves" happens inside
+to perfection.
+The stuff of "waves" happens inside the geometry of

 So time takes on two views: (1) that of a subjective view like Bergson's

-and (2) that of on objective view like Einstein's.
-I think both are
+and (2) that of an objective view like Einstein's.
+The fact that

 I greatly admire Satosi Watanabe's work on time.
 He showed